 - 1. The designated person responsible for the Visit and who will have overall responsibility for the safety and conduct of participants and the Visit Leadership Team. - 2.
-Visit Leaders will need to obtain the Head/EVC's approval for the visit according to school/ educational settings policy; - 3.
-They will need to obtain LA leader approval if leading any adventurous/ demanding environments visit for which LA approval is required (Please see section on LA Approval)
+Visit Leaders will obtain the Head/EVC's approval for the visit according to school/ educational settings policy. - 3.
+They will obtain LA leader approval if leading any adventurous/ demanding environments visit for which LA approval is required (Please see Page 18 section on LA Approval).

-Below gives key requirements to you for your role and responsibility.
-We have kept these to a minimum.
+Below gives key requirements for you in your role and responsibilities as a Visit Leader.
 For further information Visit Leader | (oeapng.info)